cvut/javascript/tooling/README.md

 ## Linters

 [ESLint](http://eslint.org/) is our favourite solution.
-It is extensible, configurable, and supports JSX and ES6.
+It is extensible, configurable, and supports JSX and ES2016.
 We have [linting rules for it](../linters).
 Do not accept substitutes!

-Avoid [JSCS](http://jscs.info/), it checks only your code style.
-It will make your life hell if you miss some extra newline, but it won't point out actual errors in your code.

 ## Testing

+Preferred test runners are [AVA](https://github.com/avajs/ava) and [Tape](https://github.com/substack/tape).
+Both have simple API, AVA is more feature packed and Tape is simpler.

+AVA supports ES2016 syntax by default, includes Power Assert for descriptive error messages and runs code in parallel.
+Unfortunatelly it [doesn't run in browsers](https://github.com/avajs/ava/blob/master/docs/recipes/browser-testing.md) – yet.

-Consider writing your tests with [Tape](https://github.com/substack/tape).
-It is extremely simple, works both in Node and in Browser and goes well with any package bundler (especially Browserify).
+Tape works both in Node and in browser and goes well with any package bundler (especially Browserify).
 It is the easiest option if you would like to run your tests against various browsers with [testling-ci](https://ci.testling.com/).
 Tape produces [TAP](https://testanything.org/) output which can be further used with some [nice summarizers](https://github.com/substack/tape#pretty-reporters).
 For headless testing with Tape check out [Prova](https://github.com/azer/prova).

-If Tape doesn't work for you, you will have to do some decisions.
+Another popular option, especially for React applications, is [Jest](https://facebook.github.io/jest/).
+PayPal team has a nice write-up about [migration from AVA to Jest](https://medium.com/@kentcdodds/migrating-to-jest-881f75366e7e).

 There are many testing frameworks, libraries and test runners for JavaScript.
 They are very similar in features and style, but each takes a bit different approach.
 Some of them are browser-only and some of them are very opinionated about your testing needs.

 For a rough idea, there are: